NetaDAOAcademy/CoiningReason/readme.md

 * Davide Tarizzo, "The Two Paths to Modern Democracy," from _Political Grammars: The Unconscious Foundations of Modern Democracy_

+* _Optional:_ Jean-Luc Nancy, "Finite and Infinite Democracy," from _Democracy In What State?_ (trans.
+William McCuaig)

 **Session 3.
 Labor After Fordism**

 * Franco Piperno, "Technological Innovation and Sentimental Education," from _Radical Thought in Italy: A Potential Politics_ (ed Hardt and Virno)